daniel-lundin/promise-wip-throttler/README.md

 ## Example use cases

- - Make sure to not over load an external service
+ - Make sure to not overload an external service.
- - Limit memory heavy and/or CPU intensive tasks
+ - Limit the number of concurrent memory heavy and/or CPU intensive tasks.

 ## Usage